dkoslicki/PressPurt/R_version/README.md

 1. [Download the Miniconda installer for Windows](https://docs.conda.io/en/latest/miniconda.html)
 1. Run the .exe file by double clicking.
 1. Follow the prompts - accepting defaults should be fine.
-1. Test your installation by opeing the Anacond Prompt from the Start menu and running running: conda list
+1. Test your installation by opening the Anaconda Prompt from the Start menu and running running: conda list
     * This should result in a list of installed packages.

 #### Install python dependencies